belgattitude/soluble-japha/doc/language_basics.md

 // Will print: "2016-12-21"
 ```

+### Timezones

-Please be aware that timezones might differ from PHP and the JVM.
+Timezones might differ from PHP and the JVM runtimes.
 In that case, dates between PHP and Java
 are not guaranteed to be the same (think of 2016-12-31 23:00:00 in London and Paris)

 In most cases those differences can be easily fixed by ensuring both the JVM and PHP configurations